4rsp/writeups/FCSC/2022/formatage/README.md

 > general concept of abusing double stack pointers and creating ptable -> ROP on the stack...

 - make the double pointer trick work by `"%c" * (pointer_offset - 2 ) + f"%{target - (pointer_offset - 2)}c" + "%hn"`
-> > not sure about the first part, could it be printf cache??
+> > not sure why, could it be related to printf cache??

 > > also no need to do this everytime... do it once and use `$` to overwrite again